 Fig. 5: Computational version of San Mamés stadium.
 Desired velocity field for pedestrians in the complex outdoor area of the stadium and indoor (inset) precomputed using OpenFoam CFD.

-This way, our group has reproduced the access of football fans to the turnstiles of San Mamés stadium, comparing numerical results with actual data from 15 different matchdays provided by Athletic Club (Fig. 6, left).
-Then, we have assessed the high local densities that can be formed depending on the arrival rate of people and the total number of attendees (Fig. 6, right) [3].
+Our group has reproduced the access of football fans to the turnstiles of San Mamés stadium, comparing numerical results with actual data from 15 different matchdays provided by Athletic Club (Fig. 6, left).
+Then, we have assessed the high local densities that can be formed depending on the arrival rate of people and the total number of attendees (Fig. 6, right) [4].

 Fig. 6: Left: Empirical and numerical cumulative sum of fan access through turnstiles, and temporal evolution of maximum local pedestrian density.
 Right: Contour map of the maximum local pedestrian density as a function of the total number of attendees and the standard deviation of their arrival rate.